-- 4) Onlending, Corporate Finance and Project and Industrial Finance Loan, external ratings or internal evaluation with a management overlay for each customer. - 5) Personal Loans and other verticals, external ratings or internal evaluation with a management overlay for each customer industry segment. - Excluding restructured loans, where in Vehicle loan Stage II restructured loans for CV 49%, BUS 34% and CAR 47% as at March 31, 2022. - Excludes portfolio where PD has been considered at 100%.
+- 4) Onlending, Corporate Finance and Project and Industrial Finance Loan, external ratings or internal evaluation with a management overlay for each customer. - 5) Personal Loans and other verticals, external ratings or internal evaluation with a management overlay for each customer industry segment. - Excluding restructured loans, where in Vehicle loan Stage II restructured loans for CV -49%, BUS -34% and CAR 47% as at March 31, 2022.